As a curatorial assistant, Emma Laube ’17 is exploring the rich history and abundance of resources in the Allen Memorial Art Museum.

 Each day on the job, Laube is reminded of the comprehensiveness of the Allen’s collection that first captivated her during two winter term projects at the museum.
 As a junior, Laube asked her art history advisor whether she could read the journals of renowned sculptor Eva Hesse for a winter term project.
 Her advisor soon put her in touch with Milkova, who introduced her to the Eva Hesse Archives, which scholars from around the country come to consult.

 “The Allen is an absolute treasure trove.
 I spent a winter term at the Allen just reading Hesse’s diaries a couple times a week.
 I didn’t even need to convince anyone that it was a worthwhile project.
 They just said, ‘If that’s what you want to do, we can arrange it.
 We’ll see you Tuesday.’
-It’s things like that that really remind me how lucky we are.”
+It’s things like that really remind me how lucky we are.”

 As an art history major, Laube was constantly in and out of the Allen while she was a student.
 Soon after completing Practicum in Museum Education, which is offered at the AMAM every winter term, she landed her first job at the museum.
 Beginning in summer 2017 through her final semester at Oberlin, Laube worked as curatorial assistant for modern and contemporary art under Ellen Johnson ’33 Assistant Curator of Modern and Contemporary Art Andrea Gyorody.